📝 Catering, events & group arrangements · ⏱️ 3 min read

 Keeping track of arrangements digitally

-• Save successful menu combinations as templates
+• Save proven menu combinations as reusable templates

-• Record no-show percentages by customer type
+• Document no-show patterns by customer type

-• Update seasonal prices in your system
+• Maintain seasonal price updates in your system

 How do you calculate F&B costs for group arrangements? (step by step)